 - Finance Committee meets quarterly.
-The members are: G Herdman (Chairman), P Kyles and S Thomas. - Staffing Committee meets at least annually or as necessary with any staff changes.
-The members are: Mrs M Spinks (Chair), Rev M Burns, Mr P Kyles and Mrs E Brown.
+The members are: G Herdman (Chairman), Rev Matthew, P Kyles and S Thomas. - Staffing Committee meets at least annually or as necessary with any staff changes.
+The members are: Mrs M Spinks (Chair), Rev M Burns and Mr P Kyles

-Teaching and Learning

-Meets at least once a term or as necessary to discuss necessary changes in the curriculum.
-The members are: Mrs E Brown (Chair), Mrs S Kyles, Mrs J Clarke, Mrs L Lewis and Mrs H Bannister-White.
+Teaching and Learning Meets at least once a term or as necessary to discuss necessary changes in the curriculum.
+The members are: Mrs S Kyles, Mrs J Clarke (Chair January 2021), - Mrs L Lewis Mrs L Scrivens and Mrs H Bannister-White.

-Attendance is logged and the minutes are kept both electronically and as hard copies in school, by Mrs Isobel Gibson, Clerk to the Governors.
+Attendance is logged and the minutes are kept electronically by Mrs Isobel Gibson, Clerk to the